runeh/tirbi/README.md

 - [-] Don't use URIs for storage that isn't URIs?
 - [-] Pretty output cli option
 - [-] Use custom errors when throwing?
+- [-] Check if promises.stat always succeeds.
+Use that instead of also exists in that case